 Norris Henderson, Founder and Executive Director of Voice of the Experienced, FICPFM Steering Committee member

-Build the power of formerly incarcerated people
+Build the power of formerly incarcerated people;

-Win local, state, and national campaigns to transform the criminal justice system
+Win local, state, and national campaigns to transform the criminal justice system;

-Develop leadership skills to effectively organize online and offline
+Develop leadership skills to effectively organize online and offline;

-Strengthen collaboration, strategizing, and coordination across groups
+Strengthen collaboration, strategizing, and coordination across groups;

-Grow local chapters and membership
+Grow local chapters and membership; and

 Develop a cohort of trainers to train and coach formerly incarcerated people.

-Phase One: Organizing Training
+Phase 1: Organizing Training

 What: Participants will join a 3-hour online experiential workshop designed to directly strengthen their work on the ground.
 Each session will feature a new skill, with hands-on opportunities to practice and receive feedback.
 Participants will receive a Certificate from the Leading Change Network upon completion.